CHAMPION316/Riddle-Me-Batman/README.md

 # UX

 ## User Goals
-* Read rules
-* Type in a user name
+* Type in a username
 * View High Scores
 * Exit the Game